hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 		      "hplefthand_username": "test"
 		    }

-5. Apply the configuration.
+3.Source the environment variables from the JSON Environment Variables file created during initial installation.<!--- based on your configuration and the details of the StoreVirtual scale specified in the `/root/overcloud-config.json`-->

-        # source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json
+	# source /root/<environment variables file name>

-6. Source the environment variables from the JSON Environment Variables file created during initial installation.<!--- based on your configuration and the details of the StoreVirtual scale specified in the `/root/overcloud-config.json`-->
+For example

 	# source /root/kvm-custom-ips.json

-7. Launch install script to update the overcloud.
+5.Launch install script to update the overcloud.

 	    # bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud |& tee update-bv1.log

 ## Next Steps {#next-steps}

-To use the newly added Cinder backend, create volume type and associate it with this back end using Horizon overcloud dashboard or Cinder CLI.
+To use the newly added Cinder backend, create volume type and associate it with this backend using [Horizon overcloud dashboard](http:///helion/openstack/map/volumetype/) or Cinder CLI.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>